qrider71/tacho/README.md

 # PerfTacho

-PerfTacho is a small application for measuring performance of an executable
+PerfTacho is a small application for computing performance statistics of an executable.

-PerfTacho executes a command and measures the elapsed time in milliseconds.
+The executable can be any binary file or a shell script.
+PerfTacho measures the total execution time and can also capture execution time output from the executable.
+PerfTacho can run the executable multiple times and compute statistics from the recorded performance data.

 # Usage